twiduch/projects/README.md

 To sign-in a user you need to choose one from selector in the top right corner

 ## Q&A

-Q: What fields should a comment have?
+**Q: What fields should a comment have?**
 A: Comments should have fields for content.

-Q: How should comments be displayed?
+**Q: How should comments be displayed?**
 A: Chronologically, with newest comments on top, including author and creation time.

-Q: Can comments be edited or deleted?
+**Q: Can comments be edited or deleted?**
 A: Initially, comments can only be created; editing and deletion can be added later if needed.

-Q: Should the UI update in real time for comments or status changes when two users view the same project?
+**Q: Should the UI update in real time for comments or status changes when two users view the same project?**
 A: Yes.

-Q: What statuses are available for a project?
+**Q: What statuses are available for a project?**
-A: Planned, started, paused, review, completed, cancelled
+A: Planned, started, paused, review, completed, cancelled.

-Q: Who can leave comments and change the project status?
+**Q: Who can leave comments and change the project status?**
 A: Users who are assigned to the project.

 ## App